hailin-du/Path-to-Data-Science/Chapter 4 Notes.md

 >     david
 >     carolina

-## 4.1.1 Getting Deepper in (Understanding) the `for loop:`
+## 4.1.1 Getting Deeper in (Understanding) the `for loop:`
-1. for magician in magicians: --- getting the first element
+1. `for magician in magicians:` --- getting the first element
-2. print(magician) --- print alice
+2. `print(magician)` --- print alice
-3. then go back to for magician in magicians: --- getting the second element
+3. then go back to `for magician in magicians:` --- getting the second element
-4. print(magician) again - print david - repeat again - until carolina
+4. `print(magician)` again - print david - repeat again - until carolina
-5. if the list contain 1 million elements, it repeat 1 million times
+5. if the list contains 1 million elements, it repeats 1 million times

 #### Using Similar Variable Name to Name for loop: Function
 * for cat in cats: